tsuru/tsuru/docs/apps/quickstart/python.rst

     +----------------+-----------+

 The output from ``service-list`` above says that there are two available
-services: "elastic-search" and "mysql", and none instances.
+services: "elastic-search" and "mysql", and no instances.
 To create our MySQL instance, we should run the `service-add
 <http://godoc.org/github.com/globocom/tsuru/cmd/tsuru#hdr-Create_a_new_service_instance>`_
 command: